|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 8. The IR emission temperature decreases with increasing IR emission altitude.

-9. Near the equator the decrease in IR emission temperature due to increasing surface water vapor pressure dominates IR emission from clouds.
+9. Near the equator the decrease in IR emission temperature is due to an increase in emission altitude caused by a local increase in atmospheric water vapor pressure.

 10. At all latitudes the IR emission power is proportional to the fourth power of the IR emission temperature.